 I was rummaging through some vintage photographs and cabinet cards at a local antique shop when I came across her.
 I was was transfixed by her stare.
 There is something oddly modern about her look, despite the sepia hue and vintage matting.
-Her dress said early 1900s, but her face, eyes, and hair struck me as contemporary.
+Her dress, hair, and pearls suggest 1920s or 1930s.

 I wanted to know her story.

 The photo is boldly inscribed: "With love, Molly".
 The only other detail is the name of the photography studio, "Campbell Studio" of Florence, Alabama.